sled-group/chat-with-nerf/README.md

 ## :bulb: Highlight

 - **Open-Vocabulary 3D Localization.** Locate **anything** with natural language dialog!
-- **Dynamic Grounding.** Humans will be able to chat with agent to localize novel objects.
+- **Interactive Grounding.** Humans will be able to chat with an agent to localize novel objects.

 ## :fire: News
+- [2023-09-21] We released a paper [LLM-Grounder: Open-Vocabulary 3D Visual Grounding with Large Language Model as an Agent ](https://arxiv.org/abs/2309.12311) that includes more quantitative evaluations of our pipeline!
-- [2023-05-31] We improve the demo by adding groudning result visualization in 3D, taking pictures in real time and speeding up inference by parallelization.
+- [2023-05-31] We improved the demo by adding grounding result visualization in 3D, taking pictures in real time, and speeding up inference by parallelization.
 Try out the [new demo](http://sled-whistler.eecs.umich.edu:7777/)!
 - [2023-05-15] The first version of chat-with-nerf is available now!
 Please try out [demo](http://sled-whistler.eecs.umich.edu:7777/)!

 ## :label: TODO